taiwithers/SkySim/README.md

 2. Clone and enter the git repo: `git clone https://github.com/taiwithers/SkySim.git && cd SkySim` (disregard the warning from direnv if it appears).
-3. Install the script and it's dependencies with `poetry install --only main`.
+3. Install the script and its dependencies with `poetry install --only main`.
 4. Create a configuration TOML file (see [tests/minimal.toml](tests/minimal.toml) and [tests/minimal_multiframe.toml](tests/minimal_multiframe.toml) for examples,